eag1ex/buypart-app/README.md

 #### NOTES
 - Some animation disabled in mobile mode
 - No types support in TS for `x-utils-es`, will add later
+- Do not have XD on my system, used .pdf > .ai file (some pixel perfect accuracy was lost )

 #### TESTS
 - Tested on latest Chrome and Firefox